santander-group-europe/programoffice/doc/resources.md

 The **InnerSource Program Office** currently offers the following resources to help on your InnerSource journey:

 * [InnerSource Template Project](https://github.com/santander-group-europe/innersource-projecttemplate): a GitHub project to be used as template for creating InnerSource ready projects.
+* [Santander InnerSource Project Portal](https://innersourceportal.santander.com): our Project Portal and Community gateway for everyone interested in this collaborative way of working.
+Available at https://innersourceportal.santander.com